dijasila/GPAW/doc/tutorialsexercises/energetics/fxc_correlation/rapbe_tut.rst

 which takes on the order of 6-7 CPU hours.
 The script generates three gpw files containing the wavefunctions, which are the input to the rAPBE calculation.
 The PBE and non-selfconsistent Hartree-Fock atomization energies are also calculated and written to the file ``CO.ralda.PBE_HF_CO.dat``.
+Be aware that using symmetries (i. e. not using ``symmetry='off'`` in the calculator) may cause problems if you want to calculate non-selfconsistent HF energies for atoms and molecules.
 Next we calculate the RPA and rAPBE energies for CO with the script

 .. literalinclude:: CO.ralda_02_CO_rapbe.py